Ashu3208/Chess/README.md

 ### ToDo:
-- Show the room Id on the game frontend
+- Style the room Id modal and home page popup
 - Move the frontend to react
 - Changes are reflected when pieces are moved but not captured.
 - Use tailwind CSS for styling
-- Clicking on Join game should prompt user to enter the game id and then if the game is running, add the user to the game
 - Restrict 2 users per game
 - Restrict user for playing opponent's pieces
 - Add a sign in option
 - Provide stats of games played
 - Add button to undo moves
 - Show moves played on the right hand side

-___
+- Remove hard coded server IP and PORT with env variable
+- Use Database for persistence